monkeyphp/music-brainz/README.md

 ### Search a resource

-Searching for a resource requires two parameters and accepts a thrird optional parameter;
+Searching for a resource requires two parameters and accepts a third optional parameter;

 - (required) the resource name
 - (required) the search string